Meet the Board

 Chairman, officer

 Jerry is a proud inheritor of his parents’ legacy of standing up for freedom, solidarity, and community.
-His Waray father and an Ilocana mother both joined the guerrilla movement in Mindanao during WWII.
+His Waray father and an Ilocana mother joined the guerrilla movement in Mindanao during WWII.
 Posthumously, his father received the U.S. Congressional Gold Medal as a member of the United States Armed Forces in the Far East.
 Meanwhile, his centenarian mother continues to endow the Clarito clan with a good sense of humor and unconditional love.
-Jerry completed a graduate course in Strategic Management of Nonprofit Organization at North Park College, Chicago.
+He is a practitioner of generally accepted nonprofit principles.
+Jerry completed a graduate course in Strategic Management of Nonprofit Organizations at North Park College, Chicago.
 He values developing leaders from the grassroots through training and practice.
-Jerry is the first Filipino American elected as a commissioner of Skokie Park District through the community’s campaign for representation.
-He retired as the founding executive director of the Alliance of Filipinos for Immigrant Rights and Empowerment.
+His public service includes serving the Skokie Park District as an elected commissioner for two terms.
+He retired as the founding executive director of the Alliance of Filipinos for Immigrant Rights and Empowerment (AFIRE).

 Norberto “Bobby” Luna